sanket-bhiwapurkar/JS-handbook/01-Elementary/02 Variables and Operators/06-Operators and Precedence.md

 # Questions

 - 01 What are operators in JS?
 - 02 Explain differennt Operators in detail.
 - 03 Explain precedence in detail.

-# Operators
+# Operators (Mnemonics: LARA Croft DI ON BTS)

 Javascript operators are used to perform different types of mathematical and logical computations.